viktor255/Kotol-webapp/README.md

 ### How to run:

  - to start backend run 'npm start'
- - to start Angular front-end in dev mode run 'npm run build'
+ - to start Angular front-end in dev mode run 'npm run build:dev'
  - to build Angular front-end in prod mode run 'npm run build:prod'
  - visit [http://localhost:3000/](http://localhost:3000/) to use application